TPD Payout Calculator Guide:

 • A stand-alone insurance policy could cover a maximum of around $5,000,000.

-Some people have multiple TPD insurance policies.
-Depending on the terms and conditions of each one, they can be eligible to claim multiple benefits for the same total and permanent disability.
+Some people have multiple TPD insurance policies with multiple super funds.
+Depending on the terms and conditions of each, they may be eligible to claim multiple benefits for the same total and permanent disability.

 Free TPD Compensation Evaluation